Kim Hee-chul: Car accident

 On August 10, 2006, Heechul was involved in a car accident while heading back to Seoul from Mokpo after attending the funeral of fellow Super Junior member Donghae's father.
 The tires malfunctioned while his car attempted to switch lanes.
 Heechul fractured his left leg, requiring him to undergo surgery where seven iron rods were inserted.
 He also sustained other injuries, including a tear in his tongue which required stitches.

 Heechul was advised to stop all activities for a period of twelve weeks.
-He was released from the hospital on September 14, 2006 but continued to receive out-patient care.
+He was released from the hospital on September 14, 2006, but continued to receive out-patient care.
 He returned to the hospital to have a second surgery to remove some of the iron rods in his leg on October 10, and briefly returned to work in late October to film the final three episodes of MBC's Rainbow Romance while still in a cast and wheelchair.
 He made his comeback on November 25 during the Mnet KM Music Festival.
 Six months after the accident, Heechul officially returned to individual activities such as variety show and hosting appearances.
 The remaining rods in his leg were removed in 2008.

 Aftermath

 Heechul is still receiving treatment, and can no longer dance on live stages, often only making sporadic appearances for the latter half of the songs.
 He started performing this way after Super Junior's third album Sorry, Sorry was completed.
 He still performed regularly until 2017, despite the condition of his legs.
 In March 2018, it was reported that Heechul would not be participating in music show performances of Super Junior's repackage album Replay due to health concerns, but would still take part in other promotions as normal.
 He announced in July that he has decided not to participate at all on the group's first mini album One More Time to focus on recovering his health.
 However, after the release of a teaser photo that featured Heechul, Label SJ announced that he had taken part in comeback preparations minimally.

 Label SJ confirmed in a statement in August 2019 that Heechul decided to sit out of performances for their upcoming ninth album Time Slip and the Super Show 8 concert, but will be included in the album as well as Super Junior's variety appearances.
 The label further clarified in March 2020 that although he may not be able to perform on stage, he is still participating in Super Junior albums and other content by recording, as well as taking part in activities such as jacket photoshoots and MV filming.
+In 2025, On the January 12 episode of SBS's "My Little Old Boy", he said, "I've never mentioned this before, but I'm actually disabled.
+There's a disability sticker for cars.
+I went to get it with my manager but decided not to take it, thinking 'No, I need to live a more active life', and turned back without it."